GuildAudits/Smart-contract-Audting-Training-week1-2/Mastering_Ethereum/Mastering_Ethereum_Readme.md

 Similar to IPFS, Swarm is a content-addressable P2P storage system.
 Swarm is a piece of the Go-Ethereum toolkit developed by the Ethereum Foundation.
 Similar to IPFS, it enables you to store files that Swarm nodes distribute and replicate.
 Any Swarm file can be accessed by using its hash as a reference.
 Instead of using a centralised web server, Swarm enables you to visit a website from a decentralised P2P network.
 ## Chapter 13: The Ethereum Virtual Machine

+The EVM is a virtual machine that executes a unique type of code known as EVM bytecode, similar to how the CPU of our computer executes machine language like x86 64.
+Even though it is possible to directly construct smart contracts in bytecode, EVM bytecode is quite cumbersome and challenging for programmers to read and comprehend.
+Instead, the majority of Ethereum developers create their applications in an application-oriented language, which is then translated into bytecode by a compiler.

 Solidity provides a variety of high-level language abstractions, but because of these characteristics, it might be challenging to comprehend what is actually happening while my programme runs.
 I still had a lot of basic questions after reading the Solidity manual.A database engine is the EVM.
 You must comprehend how data is arranged, kept, and processed in order to comprehend how smart contracts function in any EVM language. ability to contribute knowledge.
 It's still early days for the Ethereum toolchain.
 Knowing the EVM through and out will let you to create amazing tools for both you and others.